Introducing baby's first foods

 Helping baby discover new tastes

 - Offer a wide variety of foods so he can experience different tastes.
 This may help him to be more accepting of new foods.
+Just be sure to give him ample time to adjust to the food between each new food introduced.

 How was the information in this article?